itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/with_elevation_and_regions.svg">
 </figure>

 Now that our satellite image is ready, we can look at how it affects the movement of animals.
-For example, let's focus on Everett's white-eye, a bird native to the area.
+For example, let's focus on Everett's White-eye, a bird native to the area.
 Here is its range, as one would draw it on a texbook:

 <figure class="connectivity-image">
 	    <img